 Las Cruces Utilities (LCU) operates as a non-profit organization governed by the Utilities Board of Commissioners (Board) that establishes strategic policy.
 LCU provides utility services to approximately 100,000 residents and businesses within its service territory.
 LCU is solely funded by rates and charges authorized by the Board.
 The LCU Director’s responsibility is to manage, operate, plan, and develop all services within its six sections.
-More information about the Las Cruces Utilities Department can be found in the annual report.
+More information about the Las Cruces Utilities Department can be found in the Utilities Administration page, as well as in the annual report.

 The Gas Section provides a safe and reliable supply of natural gas to approximately 40,000 households.
 This Section is divided into five sub-sections: Construction & Maintenance; Corrosion Control; Locating & Mapping; Operations & Compliance; and Pressure & Service.

 The Water Resources Section provides safe and clean drinking water and wastewater treatment services.
 This Section is divided into five sub-sections: Meter, Valve, and Hydrant; Water Line Maintenance; Water Production; Wastewater Collection; and Wastewater Treatment, consisting of three facilities: East Mesa Water Reclamation Facility, Jacob A. Hands Wastewater Treatment Facility, and the West Mesa Industrial Park Facility.

 The Solid Waste Section provides 362 days of reliable residential curbside pickup to approximately 31,000 homes and 2,519 commercial businesses.
 In Fiscal Year 2013/2014, this Section collected more than 31,300 tons of residential trash and 38,400 tons of commercial trash, which was then taken to the South Central Solid Waste Authority (SCSWA).